 Instead of shoving away information that does not conform to your notions of reality, at least give every perspective one chance to prove itself.
 Consider finding facts and evidence before validating or nullifying an idea.
 Because sometimes reality can be much stranger than fiction.

 7. Meditate for 20 minutes every day

-There are different kinds of meditations, you pick one that you like the most.
-As a beginner, you can opt for guided meditations that work on breathwork and focusing your awareness.
+There are different kinds of meditations, you pick one that befits you the most.
+As a beginner, you can opt for guided meditations that focus on breathwork and awareness.
 You can also listen to high frequencies while meditating like 432 Hz love frequency for connecting with your heart.
 For opening your third eye, you can listen to binaural beats that produce specific patterns in your brainwaves.
 It contains very high frequencies that resonate with third eye-opening, love, beauty, sensuality, and harmony.
 Sit or lie down comfortably with no disturbance and relax as you consciously breathe in and out.
 Try it for 2 weeks, 20 mins every day and you will notice a difference in your energy and will also strengthen your intuition.